-investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
-What investment strategy does this financial product follow?
+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.

-The general investment strategy of the sub-fund is set out in section 2.
+The general investment strategy of the sub-fund is described in section 2.
 'Investment information' under title "Information concerning the sub-fund Alternative Energy Responsible Investing " of the prospectus.

-The sub-fund pursues responsible investment objectives based on a dualistic approach: a
+The sub-fund pursues responsible investment objectives based on a dualistic approach: a negative screening and a positive selection methodology.